All Episodes

 They get their fuel from Russia.

-They've been doing this for decades, and their goal is to develop a um nuclear weapons force to use as part of their ideology.
+They've been doing this for decades, and their goal is to develop a nuclear weapons force to use as part of their ideology.

-I don't think rocket man is going to attack America.
+I don't think Rocketman is going to attack America.

-I don't believe Putin's ambition is to destroy Israel, destroy the United States.
+I don't believe Putin's ambition is to destroy Israel, destroy the United States, nor do I believe that about China.

-I think they're mercantile, I think they're an adversary, but I believe this regime is founded on a religious ideology that makes them religious Nazis.
+But I believe this regime is founded on a religious ideology that makes them religious Nazis.

-They're being told by their version of Islam to destroy the Jewish state, to drive out the infidels, and to purify Islam.
+They're being told by their version of Islam to destroy the Jewish state, to drive out the infidels and to purify Islam.

 They're not elected.

-It's a theocracy, they mean what they say.
+They mean what they say.

 Four presidents have said Iran can't have a nuclear weapon.